If ever you needed an excuse to play more games and tuck into Apple Arcade, having to stay at home is a pretty good one!

 - Want to play these on a M1 MacBook?
 Read our MacBook Air vs. MacBook Pro guide

-Because, while you can’t fire up Doom Eternal on your M1 MacBook Pro, there are many great single player and multiplayer experiences that make the low-entry price worthwhile.
+There are many great single player and multiplayer experiences that make the low-entry price worthwhile.
 So settle in, pick up your Apple device, and game on.

 1. Sayonara Wildhearts